Drafting Arbitration Clauses in M&A Agreements

 The parties need to decide whether they want their arbitration to be administered by an arbitral institution under a relatively pre-determined procedure or opt for ad hoc arbitration where the proceedings are managed by the parties, and subsequently by the arbitral tribunal.
 The trend (to the extent that we may determine it) in M&A practice seems to be to refer disputes to institutional arbitration.

-Being assisted by a reputable institution will help parties and tribunals run the proceedings (e.g., by monitoring the process, handling communications with arbitrators).
+Being assisted by a reputable institution will help parties and tribunals run the proceedings (e.g., by monitoring the process, or handling communications with arbitrators).
 More importantly, it may provide guidance and support if the arbitration clause is silent on an issue or if the parties cannot agree on some procedural steps (such as the appointment of arbitrators).

 Some institutions also scrutinise the draft awards and verify, to a certain degree, that all issues have been determined, without, however, making any review on the merits of the decision itself.